gokcehan/lf/doc.md

 	    esac
 	}}

-Note, asynchronous shell commands run in their own process group by default so they do not require the manual use of `setsid`.
+Note that asynchronous shell commands run in their own process group by default so they do not require the manual use of `setsid`.

-Following command is provided by default:
+The following command is provided by default:

 	cmd open &$OPENER $f